Worksheet: Compound Interest

 Liam deposited $100 in an account with an annual interest rate of , where the amount of the interest is added to his account at the end of each year.
 Given that he did NOT withdraw any money in 3 years, determine the amount of money (in dollars and cents) in his account at the end of each year.

-Jennifer decides to put in a savings account with an interest rate of per year.
-What is the total amount of money that Jennifer will have in her savings account after years?
+Elizabeth decides to put in a savings account with an interest rate of per year.
+What is the total amount of money that Elizabeth will have in her savings account after years?